alantgeo/vicmap2osm/README.md

 Using JOSM RemoteControl commands [`postal_code`](https://wiki.openstreetmap.org/wiki/Key:postal_code) will be added to the existing Victorian `admin_level=10` boundaries using the postcode derived from Vicmap Addresses.
 Except for Melbourne suburb because there are two postal codes in use, and the `postal_code` boundaries are already mapped.

+The tag changes are created by `bin/compareSuburb.js` which creates the JOSM RemoteControl URLs into the file at `dist/postalCodeURLs.txt`.

 ### Stage 2 - Set unit from housenumber
 During the conflation stage, Vicmap addresses which were deemed to match OSM addresses where in OSM it was represented as `addr:housenumber=X/Y` whereas in Vicmap it was represented as `addr:unit=X`, `addr:housenumber=Y`, then an automated tag change to move the unit into `addr:unit` is performed.